rohitmurali8/sync_and_fuse_multi_sensor_data/README.md

 - **Synchronize multiple sensors**: Synchronizes data from ROS2 topics such as camera images (RGB), IMU (Inertial Measurement Unit), and LiDAR point clouds.
 - **Save data in custom formats**: Saves camera images as PNG files, LiDAR point clouds in PLY format, and IMU data in CSV-like text format.
 - **Configurable paths**: The save paths for each data type (camera, LiDAR, IMU) can be customized via a configuration file (`sync_data.yaml`).
-- **Custom point cloud format**: Includes additional custom fields such as velocity, intensity, reflectivity, etc., for LiDAR point clouds.
+- **Custom point cloud format**: Custom PCL structure available for fields such as velocity, intensity, reflectivity, etc., associated with LiDAR point clouds.
+- **Data Synchronization**: The script synchronizes camera image data and LiDAR point clouds using message filters to ensure that both data sources are aligned in time.
+- **Cusstom ROS2 topiics**: The camera, imu and lidar data published on specific ROS2 topics can be specified using custom configuration file (`params.yaml`).
 ---

 ## Dependencies

-- ROS2 (tested on `Foxy`, but may work with other versions)
+- ROS2 (tested on `HUMBLE`, but may work with other versions)
 - PCL (Point Cloud Library)
 - OpenCV
 - `cv_bridge`